awsdocs/amazon-ec2-auto-scaling-user-guide/doc_source/ASGettingNotifications.md

 aws autoscaling delete-notification-configuration --auto-scaling-group-name my-asg --topic-arn arn
 ```

-For information about deleting the Amazon SNS topic and all subscriptions associated with your Auto Scaling group, see [Clean Up](https://docs.aws.amazon.com/sns/latest/dg/CleanUp.html) in the *Amazon Simple Notification Service Developer Guide*\.
+For information about deleting the Amazon SNS topic and all subscriptions associated with your Auto Scaling group, see [Tutorial: Deleting an Amazon SNS subscription and topic](https://docs.aws.amazon.com/sns/latest/dg/sns-tutorial-delete-subscription-topic.html) in the *Amazon Simple Notification Service Developer Guide*\.